DrNajim/Reactstate/README.md

-# Project Description using React
+# Description of this mini-project using React
 We transform the App.js into a class-based component.
 We implement a state for this class containing a Person ={ fullName,bio, imgSrc, profession} and a boolean shows. we add a button that toggles the show state.
 When the show state is true, the person's profile will appear.